CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

     > **Note**: You cannot use Azure Application Gateway to implement NAT for RDP connectivity to instances of an Azure VM Scale Set.
 Azure Application Gateway supports only HTTP/HTTPS traffic.

-### Exercise 4: Implementing autoscaling of Azure VM Scale Sets using availability zones and Azure Application Gateway.
+### Exercise 4: Implementing autoscaling of Azure VM Scale Sets using availability zones and Azure Application Gateway

 The main tasks for this exercise are as follows:

 1. Configuring autoscaling of an Azure VM Scale Set